jeremy-steinberg/TPR-game/README.md

    - Place image files (`.png`, `.jpg`, `.jpeg`, `.gif`) and audio files (`.mp3`) in the respective subdirectories.

 4. **Configure settings:**
-   - Create a `settings.txt` file in the project root with the following format:
+   - Edit settings within the app or use the `settings.txt` file in the project root with the following format:
      ```
      display_time=2500
      repeat_count=1